 Step 7: Blend and Strain the Soup

 When the soup is done, it's time to strain it.
 The traditional way to do this is with a food mill, working all the fish bones, flesh, and aromatic vegetables on the fine disk; you want a lot of the solid matter to pass through to help make a thicker broth, while removing all the large bones and scales and anything else that you wouldn't want in the soup.
 The problem is that most of us at home don't have a food mill that's large and strong enough to handle this task.
-(If you're interested in buying a food mill that's capable, this is a good one.)

 It's far easier to use a blender, though, and process the soup in batches, bones and all.
 Then you can work the resulting purée through a fine-mesh strainer to remove the larger bits.

 What you're left with should be creamy and cloudy, with good, rich body courtesy of the natural gelatin in the fish bones, along with some of the solids that passed through the food mill or strainer.

 Step 8: Poach the Remaining Fish in the Broth

 Now it's time to finish the bouillabaisse.
 Return the broth to a clean pot and poach all your remaining fish, whether whole or filleted, in it.
 Larger fish should go in first, since they'll take the longest, and smaller fish or fish fillets should go in last.
 Since fitting all this into the broth at once can be difficult, you can break this up into batches, too, cooking a couple of the larger fish first, then removing them and cooking the smaller pieces of fish after that.